 8. Talk about the fun stuff.
 When will you announce it to the world?
 Who will you tell first?
 How will you do it?
 Will you find out the sex of the baby?
 Where will the nursery be?
 What names do you love?
 Keep it light, because you’ll figure all the details out as you go — but it’s so fun to talk about these things, as they are some of the most fun parts of it all!
 Oh… and when you tell your parents, if you choose to try to record it, do a test run!
 We told my mom over video chat and I thought we were recording it, but whoops!
 We weren’t.
 I’m notoriously klutzy with technology and I thought I hit record but somehow I didn’t.
 She had the best reaction and I wish we had practiced ahead of time so I would have it recorded.
 Oh well.
 Learn from me, friends!

 7. Take a picture!

 6. If you can’t stand it another second and you want to start shopping for nursery ideas, baby clothes, and all the goods, start a Pinterest board.
 You could even make it a secret board if you haven’t gone public yet.
 Sneaky sneaky! ;)

-5. Decide on your plan for your pregnancy and birth and look up doctors/midwives who are well respected, highly recommended, and that you’d like to meet to see if they are a good fit.
+5. Decide on your plan for your pregnancy and birth and look up doctors/midwives.
+Find people who are well respected, highly recommended, and that you’d like to meet to see if they are a good fit.

 2. Keep your partner involved!
 It’s easy to get all wrapped up in your own mind concerning all the ins and outs of pregnancy and planning for a baby.
-And it’s easy to feel fully responsible when your body is the one undergoing all the changes but be sure to care out space for your partner to be involved in all the various aspects.
+And it’s easy to feel fully responsible when your body is the one undergoing all the changes, but be sure to carve out space for your partner to be involved in all the various aspects.

 1. ENJOY IT!
 Even though you might be overwhelmed and feeling sick and bursting with excitement, try to take a breathe and enjoy this time.
 It may seem like forever before you’ll have your baby in your arms but it will go by in a blink!
 I promise.